HariSekhon/Knowledge-Base/ci-cd.md

 API code for many of the following technologies can also be found in my [DevOps-Bash-tools](https://github.com/HariSekhon/DevOps-Bash-tools) repo.

-### Portable Code Design

-Anything you put in CI/CD should ideally be easily runnable locally from the command line.

-This is important for local testing and debugging, eg. being able to test code builds using [Build Systems](build-systems.md) or run [Terraform](terraform.md) / [Terragrunt](terragrunt.md) plans before committing code, as well as deploy urgent production hotfixes even in cases where the CI/CD system may be unavailable due to a public outage (all the major vendors have them from time to time) or a self-managed maintenance window for an upgrade or similar.

-Also, if you ever want to migrate to another CI/CD system, having a portable set of scripts, [Makefiles](make.md) and similar makes it much easier to do so.

-Advanced library usage such as in [HariSekhon/GitHub-Actions](https://github.com/HariSekhon/GitHub-Actions) and [HariSekhon/Jenkins](https://github.com/HariSekhon/Jenkins) sacrifice some of this portability in exchange for advanced functionality and code reuse.

 ## Self-Hosted CI/CD

 ### [Jenkins](https://www.jenkins.io/)